-Meet the Vice President
+Meet the VP

-Frum serves on the boards of the Georgia Academy for Economic Development, Athens Area Community Foundation and Georgia Women of Achievement.
-She was named one of Georgia Trend magazine’s 2012 “Power Women” in Georgia and on Georgia Trend’s top 100 Most Influential Georgians list in 2016 and 2017.
+Prior to her time at UGA, she worked in Washington for U.S. Representative Bob Wise.
+Frum serves on the boards of the Georgia Academy for Economic Development, the Athens Area Community Foundation, and Georgia Women of Achievement.
+She has a Ph.D. from the University of Georgia, an M.A. from George Washington University, and a B.A. from West Virginia University.
+She was named one of Georgia Trend’s 2012 “Power Women” in Georgia, was among Georgia Trend’s 100 Most Influential Georgians in 2016 and 2017.